BrianWalczak/RedboxAPI/README.md

 SESSION_TOKEN="A4c9JkT8vG2YyLw5gPsQz9fA1uKJm7eT6wExRzC9jX4sZbF2mT" # Used for express sessions (case-sensitive) RATE_LIMITING="false" # Used to prevent spam requests, you may need to configure the web server manually to trust proxies if using nginx, apache, etc.

+# -- Loyalty Configuration (optional) -- #

-# Points for new members
+# Signup bonus granted to new members (currently 1 free night)
 NEW_POINT_BALANCE=2000

-# Default Tier User is signed up for.
+# Default tier the user is signed up for.
 # Accepted Options: Member, Star, Superstar, Legend
 NEW_TIER_DEFAULT="Member"
 ```